-Observe that Algorithm \ref{algorithm1} ends up with a stationary point in a finite number of iterations or produces an infinite sequence of nonstationary points.
-From now on, we suppose that Algorithm \ref{algorithm1} generates an infinite sequence $\{x^{k}\}$ of nonstationary points.
-First, a simple fact that the proposed algorithm generates feasible sequences is given below.
+Observe that the CondG algorithm can terminate with a stationary point in a finite number of iterations or, it produces an infinite sequence of nonstationary points.
+In convergence analysis, we will assume that $\{x^{k}\}$, $\{s^{k}\}$, $\{d^{k}\}$ and $\{t^{k}\}$ are infinite sequences.
+Therefore, using Remark \ref{pa_sta_equ1}, we have $v^{k}<0$ for all $k$.
+A simple and elementary fact that the proposed algorithm generates feasible sequences is given below.